nghia-nguyenhuu/nghia-nguyenhuu.github.io/_projects/9_project.md

 category: fun
 ---

 The Vietnamese School Society in Halifax (VSH), established in 2020, is a non-profit organization founded and voluntarily managed by Dr. Nghia Nguyen-Huu, licensed by Access Nova Scotia.
 VSH is dedicated to teaching the Vietnamese language and culture to children from Vietnamese families and others interested in learning.
 With strong support from <strong> the Faith City Church </strong>, school staff, and advisors, VSH offers language classes, tutoring in subjects like Math, Physics, and programming, as well as engaging activities such as art and chess clubs.
-The school also hosts cultural events, including Lunar New Year celebrations, BBQs, and camping trips, fostering community connections and helping children embrace their Vietnamese heritage in Nova Scotia.
+The school also hosts cultural events, including Lunar New Year (Tết) celebrations, BBQs, and camping trips, fostering community connections and helping children embrace their Vietnamese heritage in Nova Scotia.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">